Axway/docker-eventrouter/compose/README.md

 docker compose down
 ```

-The `down` command stops containers, and removes containers, networks, anonymous volumes, and images created by `up`.
+The `down` command stops and removes containers, networks, anonymous volumes, and images created by `up`.
 You can use the -v option to remove named volumes declared in the `volumes` section of the Compose file and anonymous volumes attached to containers.

 ## Set up certificates and keys

-The compose.yml mounts certificates and keys as Docker secrets and defines associated environment variables to refer to your event-router.yml configuration file.
+The compose.yml mounts certificates and keys as Docker secrets and defines associated environment variables that refer to your event-router.yml configuration file.

-The secrets section maps the files on the host in the ./conf directory to the secrets qlt_server_cert.pem (an x509 certificate) and qlt_server_key.pem (its private key).
+The secrets section maps the files on the host in the ./conf directory to the secrets qlt\_server\_cert.pem (an x509 certificate) and qlt\_server\_key.pem (its private key).

 ```secrets:
   qlt_server_cert.pem: